ionq-samples/qiskit-getting-started/README.md

 Also, make sure your python interpreter / environment has the `qiskit-ionq` provider installed, e.g. using: `pip install qiskit-ionq`.

+Finally, if you do not have JupyterLab or Jupyter Notebooks installed, follow the instructions from [here](https://jupyter.org/install).

 ## Run the samples

 | Notebook       | Description      |